stanX19/genshin_lyre/readme.md

 ##### Basics:

-        To enter something means typing something in and press enter at the end (Y/n/q) ------------means yes, no or quit , type in 'y' for yes, 'n' or anything else for no and 'q' for quit Xxx is missing------you need to include xxx
+        To enter something means typing something in the command line terminal and press enter at the end (Y/n/q) ------------means yes, no or quit , type in 'y' for yes, 'n' or anything else for no and 'q' for quit Xxx is missing------you need to include xxx